AvalonSemiconductors/AS2650-bring-up/Bugs/README.md

 ### Workarounds
 The management controller’s gpio pin can be used to generate a reset pulse and allow the management controller to reset both itself and the AS2650 after applying the I/O config.

-## Indirect addressed branch instructions do not work
+## Indirect, relative addressed branch instructions do not work
-The condition that causes the control logic to switch a branch or branch to subroutine instruction to read the branch target from a memory location pointed to by its argument cannot trigger.
+The condition that causes the control logic to switch a relative branch or relative branch to subroutine instruction to read the branch target from a memory location pointed to by its argument cannot trigger.
-Opcodes for indirect addressed branches will instead incorrectly execute as regular absolute branches.

 Severity: Medium, breaks Signetics 2650 binary-compatibility
 ### Workarounds
-A whole absolute branch instruction can be written out into RAM instead, and be branched to, to cause a indirect branch.
+Absolute, indirect branches/calls still work.

 ## Indexed addressing does not work on arithmetic and logic operations
 Indexed addressing only appears to work on load/store instructions.
 Instructions such as `adda,r0 mem_loc,r3+` will not execute correctly.
 Indexed addressing cannot be used on instructions not of the load/store type.